saniyakolangde/EmployeeData/README.md

 I have majorly used joins and pivot tables in this project.
 I have demostated how to carry out the same quireies in SQL and Python.

-I have used Microspft Azure - Databricks platform to carry out the data procesing and mounted the data source from Storage Account in Azure.
+I have used Microsoft Azure - Databricks platform to carry out the data procesing and mounted the data source from Storage Account in Azure.